-- Compare business bank accounts for limited companies
+Latest reviews of business bank and e-money accounts for limited companies

 Do you need a business bank account for a limited company?

 A limited company is a type of business structure where the company has a legal identity of its own, and the liability of the owners is limited to the capital that they have invested.

 Limited companies are privately owned by one or more people, and they must be registered with Companies House, pay corporation tax and file annual accounts.

 You don’t need to open a business bank account but if you do intend to deposit funds, and make and receive payments through a bank account as a limited company (which is going to be the case for most), then you will need to open a business account.

 Can you run a limited company from a personal bank account?

 The short answer is no!
 As a limited company is a distinct legal entity, its finances must be kept in a separate account to your personal finances.

 The situation is slightly different if you’re a sole trader – you can use your own personal current account to make and receive payments relating to your business, but only if your banking provider allows this type of usage.
 And if your bank sees a huge volume of transactions going through your personal current account, it may still request that you open a business account.

 What are the other advantages of a business bank account?